JunYuHuang/top-hangman-cli/README.md

 * The secret word
   * Is chosen from the text file in the [`google-10000-english` repository.](https://raw.githubusercontent.com/first20hours/google-10000-english/master/google-10000-english-no-swears.txt)
   * Has a character length in the range \[5, 12] inclusive.
-  * Is composed only of alphabetical characters (e.g., no special characters, no punctutation symbols, etc.)
+  * Is composed only of alphabetical characters (e.g., no special characters, no punctuation symbols, etc.)
   * Is a single word and NOT a phrase or sentence.
 * Up to 10 maximum tries to correctly guess the word.
 * Save as many in-progress games as desired.